 - 1 bunch cilantro, chopped, for garnish

-Heat the olive oil in a soup pan over medium heat.
+- Heat the olive oil in a large soup pot over medium heat.
 Add garlic and cook for 1 to 2 minutes, then add onion, carrots, and celery.
 Cook for a few minutes until the vegetables begin to soften, then add chicken.
 Cook for another 4 minutes, stirring so all sides of the chicken cook.
-Add the turmeric, mustard seed, cayenne, and salt, then pour on the chicken broth and lemon juice.
+Add the turmeric, mustard seed, cayenne, and salt, then pour in the chicken broth and lemon juice.

-Bring to a boil, then simmer for about half an hour.
-Add quinoa or rice and top with chopped cilantro.
+- Bring to a boil, then simmer for about half an hour.
+Add cooked quinoa or rice and top with chopped cilantro.

 Other recipes you might enjoy: